-- The Program is making progress! - > Aircraft structural modifications complete - > Telescope installed, several instruments tested on ground observatories - Full envelope closed door flight testing is complete. - door motor drive, coated primary mirror are being installed during summer of '08 - First science will be in early '09 - SOFIA will be one of the primary observational facilities for far-IR and submillimeter astronomy for many years http://www.sofia.usra.edu/
+- The Program is making progress! - > Aircraft structural modifications complete - > Telescope installed, several instruments tested on ground observatories - > Full envelope closed door flight testing is complete. - > Door motor drive, coated primary mirror were installed during summer of 2008 - First light will be in early 2009 - SOFIA will be one of the primary observational facilities for far-IR and submillimeter astronomy for many years